-The stormwater management system will consist of a series of catch basins and associated piping that will collect site runoff from impervious and pervious surfaces and convey it to infiltration practices prior to discharge to the Fishkill Creek.
+The stormwater management system will consist of a series of catch basins and associated piping that will collect site runoff from impervious and pervious surfaces and convey it to a bioretention area and an underground infiltration practice prior to discharge to the Fishkill Creek.
 The proposed catch basins will be equipped with deep sumps to provide for capture of sediment from parking areas.